technicfan/dmenu-desktop-bash/README.md

   to ~/.config/l7-dmenu-desktop/config
 - to hide desktop entries add "hidedesktop=1" to ~/.config/l7-dmenu-desktop/config
 - use --benchmark to leave the menu command empty (eg. to measure the time)
-- to use dex instead of custom function add "usedex=1" to ~/.config/l7-dmenu-desktop/config
+- to change the default menu command "menu=\<menu\>" without arguments to ~/.config/l7-dmenu-desktop/config

 **Important**
-- dependencies (that where not installed on my ArcoLinux system):
+- commands that need to be available:
+    - dmenu (if no other similar menu specified)
+    - alacritty (if no other terminal emulator specified)
-    - dmenu (or other similar menu; required for binaries from path (dmenu_path/stest))
+    - dmenu_path & stest (required for binaries from path (dmenu_path/stest)
-    - dex (only if you don't want to use the custom function)
+    - notify-send (optional for notifications)
+    - bash :)
+    - echo
+    - sed
+    - grep
+    - awk
+    - find
+    - sort
+    - printf
+    - touch
+    - rm
+    - diff
+    - wc